bofh666/ansible/README.md

-## Kinda Lorem Ipsum Ubuntu 16.04 cluster specific Ansible playbook 0:-)
+## Template for generic Ubuntu 16.04 based cluster

 **Run the playbook:**